withrobot/myAHRS_plus/common_python/pyQT/readme.md

-# myAHRS+ python examples
+# myAHRS+ pyQT examples

-This examples show you how to use the myAHRS+ with python.
+This examples show you how to use the myAHRS+ with pyQT.

 ## Requirements